 Be part of a dynamic culture of professionals who provide hope, healing and justice for abused children.

 Thank you for your interest in completing an internship at the Will County Children's Advocacy Center.
 An internship with us provides a unique opportunity to gain an increased understanding of the child welfare and criminal justice system, the dynamics of child abuse and neglect, and questioning strategies utilized in a forensic interview.
 Please note that our selection process is highly selective.
+All internships are unpaid; bicultural and bilingual Spanish-speaking students are strongly encouraged to apply.

 Applicants must submit a cover letter, resume, and thorough application that illustrates their qualifications, character, and commitment to: firstname.lastname@example.org.
 The internship title must be in the subject line.
 NO PHONE CALLS.